Flameout

-In aviation, a flameout (or flame-out) is the run-down of a jet engine or other turbine engine due to the extinction of the flame in its combustor.
+In aviation, a flameout (or flame-out) is the run-down of a jet engine or other turbine engine due to the extinguishment of the flame in its combustor.
 The loss of flame can have a variety of causes, such as fuel starvation, excessive altitude, compressor stall, foreign object damage deriving from birds, hail, or volcanic ash, severe precipitation, mechanical failure, or very low ambient temperatures.

 Engine control

 Early jet engines were prone to flameout following disturbances of inlet airflow, or sudden or inappropriate thrust lever movements, which resulted in incorrect air-fuel ratios in the combustion chamber.
-Modern engines are much more robust in this respect, and are often digitally controlled, which allows for a significantly more effective control of all engine parameters to prevent flameouts and even initiate an automatic restart if a flameout occurs.
+Modern engines are much more robust in this respect, and are often digitally controlled, which allows for significantly more effective control of all engine parameters to prevent flameouts and even initiate an automatic restart if a flameout occurs.

 Flameouts occur most frequently at intermediate or low power settings such as in cruise and descent.
 To prevent a flameout when atmospheric or operational conditions are conducive to it, engine control systems usually provide a continuous ignition function.
-Ignitors are normally used only at engine start, until the flame in the combustion chamber becomes self-sustaining.
-With continuous ignition, instead, the ignitors are continually sparked every second or less, so that if a flameout occurs, combustion can immediately be restored.
+Igniters are normally used only at engine start, until the flame in the combustion chamber becomes self-sustaining.
+With continuous ignition, instead, the igniters are continually sparked every second or less, so that if a flameout occurs, combustion can immediately be restored.